Advantages and disadvantages of air source heat pumps.

 So, what about the price?
 Well, whilst the cost of installing a heat pump in an average sized three-bedroom detached house can be between £10,000 and £20,000, Boiler Upgrade Scheme grants are worth £7,500

-If you’ve already decided this is the right home heating solution for you, find out more about the money you could save and get a quote now
+If you’ve already decided this is the right home heating tech for you, find out more about the money you could save and get a heat pump quote now

 How do heat pumps work?